Particular/docs.particular.net/transports/sql/native-delayed-delivery.md

 ## Configuration

-The settings described in this section are obligatory.
-By default use the values presented in snippets.
+The default values for the settings described in this section are used in snippets.
 The settings can be fine-tuned to fit a particular system's characteristic, e.g. in case the expired timeout messages need to be picked up more frequently to result in a more precise approximation of expiry time.

-The transport creates an additional queue that stores delayed messages.
+The transport creates an additional table that stores delayed messages.
 The table name has the format _`endpoint-name.suffix`_, using the suffix specified in the configuration:

 snippet: DelayedDeliveryTableSuffix